kunatastic/Clickster/Readme.md

 :heavy_check_mark: Sending location done YEAHHH!!!

-- [ ] Players should be array of objects
+- [x] Leaderboard Updating
-- [ ] Leaderboard Updating and design
+- [ ] Leaderboard Design
 - [ ] React Conditions for login and redirect

 ## Future Scope

+    1. LeaderBoard is sorting on basis of name 😥😥
-    1. Limit the room size
+    2. Limit the room size
-    2. Use muliple playing buttons
+    3. Use muliple playing buttons
+    4. Update current users data
     ... to be continued

 ## TECH STACK